Every minute counts when a child goes missing.

 Child Search Alerts

 Most cases of abducted or missing children do not fall under the AMBER Alert criteria, but police still need a connection with Canadian communities to get the word out.
-It's at that time police notices are transmitted via the Missing Children Society of Canada’s networks to be shared and broadcast.
+It's at that time police notices are transmitted via the Missing Children Society of Canada's networks to be shared and broadcast.
+MCSC’s notices are a vital element of the organization’s mandate as a partner with police in the search for missing children.

 “We believe that this program has the potential to improve traditional search and investigation methods and offer law enforcement resources which, given budget restraints, prove challenging for all agencies within the police community." - Superintendent, Cliff O’Brien, Calgary Police Service